 e.d.
 ACTE Standing Committee Appointments for Region I

-3. The Region I Vice President will correspond with the State Associations through the officers in the Region I Directory and members of the Region I Policy Committee, including these communication items:
+2. The Region I Vice President will correspond with the State Associations through the officers in the State Leaders Directory and members of the Region I Policy Committee, including these communication items:

 a.
 Conferences and Meetings